-Note to my Readers: This post contains a simplified explanation of very personal insights.
-They are true insights I have learned regarding sensitive and spiritual matters.
-I treasure these experiences and hold them very close to my heart.
-I share them here with gratitude and humility.
-As you read this post, I hope you will receive it humbly and with the same spirit written.
+Note to the Readers: This post contains a simplified explanation of very personal insights on prayer.
+They are honest insights I have learned regarding sensitive and spiritual matters.
+I treasure these and hold them very close to my heart.
+They are shared here with humility and gratitude.
+As you read this post, I hope you will do so with the same spirit it was written and shared.

 I also realized that I was not alone.
 So, early on and over time, prayer to our Father in Heaven became more and more important and meaningful to me.
 Today, I look forward to my prayers because I sincerely and honestly know I can speak to Him, and He will hear me.
 But what do I do to prepare for these visits?
 That then is what I want to write about in this post.

 When I pray, what do I say?
-Expressing gratitude is essential.
-Also, I know I have weaknesses that limit my growth.
+Expressing gratitude for our Heavenly Father’s divine love is essential.
+Also, I ask sincerely for forgiveness.
+I know I have weaknesses that limit my growth.
 So, often my prayerful desire is to know what I lack or what I’m missing; what more I should know; and, what I should do?
 I try to talk to the Father about these things.
 Also, I pray for the welfare of family and others, sometimes explicitly, other times generally.
 Often, I feel enlightened by the Holy Spirit concerning what to say.
 At all times, and regardless of what is said, a humble and sincere attitude of gratitude is essential!

 After each prayer, I like to pause while still on my knees and briefly continue to contemplate and meditate.
-I try to open my mind and senses and listen for the influence of the Holy Spirit.
+I try to open my mind and senses, and listen for the influence of the Holy Spirit.
 These are often moments that lift me spiritually above my natural condition.
-I know I still have much to do to draw closer to the Lord, but each day, at the end of meaningful prayers, I always have a greater sense of hope.
+Then, going forward each day and night, I try to remember my prayerful experiences and strive to behave as a Disciple of Jesus Christ.
+I know I still have much to do to draw closer to the Lord; but each day, at the end of meaningful prayers, I always have a greater sense of hope.
 And, I have a greater feeling of love and a desire to be of greater service.

 I love personal prayers and these opportunities to open up and sincerely speak with Heavenly Father.
 And I am so grateful for the positive and sweet influence of the Holy Spirit.